DenisLabrecque/DenisLabrecque.github.io/_posts/2017-07-04-castle-3d-blender-render.markdown

 The terrain was sculpted and simplified Dissolve.
 Then, to that terrain a weighted particle system was added with 2D planes of tree pictures with an alpha channel.
 The water uses the Ocean modifier set to a high resolution to simulate smaller waves.
 The trees in the forefront were created in higher detail using the Sapling Tree Gen add-on.
 They are illuminated by specially modeled exterior spotlights.

-Blender (a free and open source 3D creation suite) rendered this scene after all night using the Cycles engine set at 1024 samples.
+{% include image-superwide.html image-url="https://s-media-cache-ak0.pinimg.com/originals/bd/a8/7e/bda87efdb037002541061edb83ff731d.png" image-description="Part of the Blender 3D scene as it looks during creation" %}

-{% include image.html image-url="https://s-media-cache-ak0.pinimg.com/originals/bd/a8/7e/bda87efdb037002541061edb83ff731d.png" image-description="Part of the Blender 3D scene as it looks during creation" %}
+{% include image-superwide.html image-url="https://s-media-cache-ak0.pinimg.com/originals/55/df/7e/55df7e0b0bd13ab00ea2bfff3ce58cc3.jpg" image-description="The final render after the computer ran all night using the Cycles engine set at 1024 samples." %}